 Since the begninning of the Nazis' takeover of power in Germany, the Netherlands had taken in about 15,000 Jewish refugees from Germany and Austria.
-In 1933, The Deventer Association ("Vereniging tot Vakopleiding van Palestina Pioniers": "The Association for Professional Training of Palestine Pioneers"), along with the Committee for Jewish Refugees, obtained visas for tens of young people in the Netherlands.
-These refugees were then placed among Dutch farmers with the help of the Deventer Association, and, with support from the Refugee Committee, a laborer village ("Werkdorp") was set up in the polder of Wieringer.
-There, a large group of youths received training for immigration to Palestine and to other places.
+In 1933, The Deventer Association ("Vereniging tot Vakopleiding van Palestina Pioniers": "The Association for Professional Training of Palestine Pioneers"), along with the Committee for Jewish Refugees, had obtained visas for tens of young refugees in the Netherlands who were then placed among Dutch farmers, and in a laborer village ("Werkdorp") in Wieringer where a large group of youths received training for immigration to Palestine.

-When, after Kristallnacht at the end of 1938, the Dutch government allowed 150 halutzim to enter the country on condition that they would leave the country within a year.
+After Kristallnacht at the end of 1938, the Dutch government allowed 150 halutzim to enter the country on condition that they would leave the country within a year.
 By that time, there were a little over 1000 young people in hachshara - agrarian training in preparation for emigration to Palestine - in the Netherlands.

 When the Dora left Copenhagen, Kosta and Mr. Grey took the train to Antwerp to meet the Greek crew that would replace the Danish crew, to hire more sailors, and to buy more lifeboats.

 Siegfried Kramarsky, a German Jewish banker who lived in the Netherlands, along with S.J.
 Florsheim and a few other members of the Refugee Committee, had paid the 115 000 guilders that the trip would cost, and felt responsible for the whole enterprise.
 The Refugee Committee blamed the Haganah for the poor quality of the ship, as they felt responsible for the voyage.
 In case the British captured the Dora, it was clear that the Dutch government would claim knowing nothing about the whole trip, and they would be fully responsible.